rubmode/zipdev_contacts/README.md

 object: image
 do: upload

-Body :
-form-data: {"image":"Image sent via file form field", "contact_id":"1"}
+Body: form-data: {"image":"Image sent via file form field", "contact_id":"1"}

 #NOTES
 The Web API that i've created try to accomplish the tasks that was sent to me.
 Please, consider that i had so little time to get this done because of my current activities.